kang-theo/VSCode-LaTeX-Inkscape/Customized/README.md

 ## 3. Excel tables integration

-Like Inkscpae, we can add some support for tables.
+Like Inkscpae, we can add some supports for tables.

 > Automation work still need to be done.